Abakanowicz Research Center

 The Abakanowicz Research Center (ARC) holds the Research Collections of the Chicago History Museum, which comprise printed material, archives and manuscripts, prints and photographs, architectural drawings, and assorted ephemera.

 We encourage you to email firstname.lastname@example.org to ensure that an on-site visit is best for your needs.
-If you have identified the items you would like to view and would like them pulled in advance, please email us at email@example.com
+If you have identified items that need advance request, please email us at email@example.com

 Much of our material is fragile; please respect the following policies: